agarwalpoonam01/agrawalpoonam.github.io/_posts/2023-12-03-Elasticsearch-Architecture.md

 ---
 layout: post
-title: "Elasticsearch Cluster Overview"
+title: "Elasticsearch Architecture"
 date: 	2023-12-03 12:50:00 +0300
 tags: Basics
 category: Tutorial
 author: Poonam Agarwal
 ---
-### Elasticsearch Cluster Overview
+### Elasticsearch Architecture

 	- An elasticsearch cluster is made up of number of nodes.
 	- Each node is nothing but an instance of elasticsearch.